jasonsturges/mysql-dotnet-core/README.md

     >> Update-Database

-Or, from the command line via DotNet CLI, execute the following command inside the project directory, where the `project.json` file is located:
+Or, from the command line via DotNet CLI, execute the following command inside the project directory, **where the .csproj file is located**:

     $ dotnet ef database update